Over 2,000 years ago, Hippocrates

 Gluten

 Another unfortunate fact about gluten is that it can also promote intestinal permeability (leaky gut) as it triggers the release of zonulin, a protein that has the ability to break apart the junctions in your gut.
-[3]You can have a gluten sensitivity without being diagnosed with celiac disease, or a gluten allergy.
-Even if you don't experience symptoms after eating gluten, it's still best to avoid it whenever possible to promote optimal gut health.
+You can have gluten sensitivity without being diagnosed with celiac disease or a gluten allergy.
+Even if you don't experience symptoms after eating gluten, avoiding it whenever possible is best to promote optimal gut health.

 Antibiotics